 - Preheat oven to 325 degrees.
 Grease the bottoms and sides of a 9″ spring form pan.
 Line with a round of wax paper and grease that too.

 - Cream together softened butter and sugar until sandy.
-Add flour and baking powder.
+Add flour, cocoa powder, and baking powder.
 Beat in milk and vanilla, then add eggs one at a time.
 Mix until smooth.
 Pour into prepared pan and bake for about 18-22 minutes, until a toothpick inserted in the center comes out smooth.
 Cool completely on a wire rack, then remove from the springform pan and remove the wax paper from the bottom.

 - Flip the cake upside down and set on a plate.
 Scoop out the center of the cake, leaving about 1″ rim around the sides.
 Be careful not to scoop too deep – you still want cake at the bottom!
 Reserve cake crumbs.